vachmara/minecraft-server-linux/README.md

-# minecraft-server-linux
+# Minecraft Server for Linux
-Simple install script and service for running a minecraft server on linux
+This repo provides scripts to simplify installing and running a minecraft server on Linux

 ## Installing
 ```` bash